min2bro/Flask_Tuts/README.md

 #### Footnote

 1. We could make the compound operator filter out results that are farther than the desired radius.
 The reason for this result set is due to the fact that location here is a score factor, not a filter factor.
-Most search engines use location in this manner to start and offer users the option to filter out results greater than a certain mileage.
+Most search engines use location in this manner to start and offer users the option to filter out results greater than a certain distance away from a point of interest.